alexandera9780/pr-practice/README.md

-## Mr. Mueller's Ideal Afternoon
+## Mr. Mueller's Ideal Evening

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to relax after a long day sleep

-The best ice cream is mint chocolate chip.
+The best sleep is in a bed

+Eat, sleep, repeat